 The last twenty years have seen significant changes in the gender balance of legislative institutions across the world.
 While much of the research surrounding this phenomena has focused on the actions and impact of women in politics, this project looks at this important political change from another angle: how has the increased presence of women changed men?
 Focusing on men’s advocacy for women in politics, the project first takes a broad look at views of MPs in 14 European parliaments using a cross-national survey.
 This followed by an in-depth over time analysis of the United Kingdom.
 Using parliamentary archives and debate records, the pattern of male representation of women over time is established; in-depth interviews with Members of Parliament and their staffers provide rich insights into the gender dynamics in parliament and logics behind representative acts.
 Taken together, this project constitutes the first gendered analysis of men’s substantive representation of women, and offers insight into the changing institution of the UK Parliament and parliaments around the world.

-THE SAMUEL H. BEER DISSERTATION PRIZE
+THE SAMUEL H. BEER BOOK PRIZE

 THE JAMES B. CHRISTOPH PRIZE